ULTRA POLY PRO..

 ALWAYS KEEP HOOPS IN A BIG CIRCLE WHENEVER POSSIBLE

-Due to popular demand we will soon be offering this pipe.
+We now have the Pixie 33" hoop available in this pipe.
 It is rigid and hard, not as light as poly but it is the pipe often used in LEDs from the States.
 This is not curl-able.